Genetic and Electrophysiologic Study in Focal Drug-resistant Epilepsies

 Summary

-Brain somatic mutations in genes belonging to the mTOR signaling pathway are a frequent cause of cortical malformations, including focal cortical dysplasia and hemimegalencephaly, while SLC35A2 mutations are identified in MOGHE.
-This study aims to identify brain somatic mutations in paired blood-brain samples and perform functional validation in children with drug-resistant focal epilepsy
+Brain somatic mutations are increasingly recognized as a major cause of focal epilepsies.
+These include mTOR pathway mutations underlying cortical malformations such as focal cortical dysplasia and hemimegalencephaly, and SLC35A2 mutations in MOGHE, and activating variants in the SHH pathway in hypothalamic hamartomas.
+This study aims to identify brain somatic mutations using paired blood-brain samples and trace DNA from stereo-EEG electrodes, and to perform functional validation of candidate variants in children with drug-resistant focal epilepsy.

 Eligibility